-FIRE, HEALTH AND SAFETY
+FIRE.
+HEALTH AND SAFETY

-- 1. All chapter houses should meet all local fire and health codes and standards. - All chapters should have posted by common phones emergency numbers for fire, police and ambulance and should have posted evacuation routes on the back of the door of each sleeping room. - 3.
-All chapters should comply with engineering recommendations as reported by the insurance company. - 4.
-The possession and/or use of firearms or explosive devices of any kind within the confines and premises of the chapter house are expressly forbidden.
+- 1. All chapter houses should meet all local fire and health codes and standards. - 2.
+All chapters should have posted by common phones emergency numbers for fire, police and ambulance and should have posted evacuation routes on the back of the door of each sleeping room. - 3.
+All chapters should comply with engineering recommendations as reported by the insurance company.